Forreca05/MealIdeas/README.md

 Optionally, indicate an initial/tentative list of assumptions that you are doing about the app and dependencies of the app to other systems.
 -->
+- Get notified when items in your stock are about to expire.
+- Receive smart suggestions on what food items to buy based on your inventory.
+- Scan ingredients easily to add them to your inventory.
+- Organize your ingredients with custom categories.
+- Share your favorite recipes with others.
+- Set up your account seamlessly with the Get Started page.
+- Customize your preferences by marking disliked foods or allergies.

 ### Elevator Pitch
 <!--